 A switch is an electromechanical device used to control the flow of electricity in a circuit.
 When the switch is ‘OFF’ or in the ‘open’ position, there is no flow of electricity.
 When the switch is ‘ON’ or in the ‘closed’ position, electricity flows.
 An electric switch typically includes an actuator, a moving contact, terminals, and a case or housing.
 TE electrical switches are cost-effective, reliable, high-performance solutions designed to withstand extreme shock, vibration, temperature, and altitude.
-Our portfolio includes many types of electrical switches and switch accessories, including POE switches, managed/unmanaged switches, and switches by configurations such as 1-pole switches and 2-pole switches.
+Browse our portfolio to find many types of electrical switches and switch accessories, including POE switches, managed/unmanaged switches, and switches by configurations such as 1-pole switches and 2-pole switches.
 We also manufacture knobs, caps, boot seals, and hardware.
 Our electrical switches are used in industrial machinery, robotics and cobots, home appliances, control panels, motion control systems, and building, lighting, and HVAC systems.
 Shop our switches by brand: ALCOSWITCH switches, AMP switches, and KISSLING switches.

 Which type of switch is right for your design?